W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ::: details Simplified
 There is only spirit.
 Spirit is created in God’s Thought, and in like quality to God.
-Perception requires belief in ‘more’ and ‘less’.
+Perception requires belief in “more’ and “less’.
 Perception involves: accepting/rejecting, organising/reorganising, shifting and changing, evaluation, selectivity, and judgment.
 :::